 The first to arrive unexpectedly was their wagyu (Gunma Prefecture, A4) ribeye cap.
 The meat was a marriage of flavours from rare melting fat and the Malliard's reaction.
 Yes, basically what one would reasonably expect from such meat.
 We loved it.
 Of course I would have liked more of it.

 The other dish which came up pretty quickly was their lamb shoulder and oyster stew.
-It's my first time with this combination of surf and turf and there's nothing that doesn't work.
+It's our first time with this combination of surf and turf and there's nothing that didn't work.
 Truth be told, I was initially wondering how does oysters work out with lamb as well.
 It's a lamb stew with an injection of brine from the fat oysters.
 That's it.
-Not bad as it was still tasty, but it was not mind blowing either.
+Not bad as it was still tasty, but it was not mind blowing.

 Here's roasted black figs wrapped in bacon.
 The figs were stuffed with merguez; which I just found out is an African based spicy sausage of lamb or beef.
 This one's lamb.
 There's a tangy element to all the fat and sugars which is the sauce.

 That's a slice of Perl Las which is a blue cheese made from the Caws Cenarth dairy in Carmarthenshire.
 The name means 'blue pearl'.
-The texture was creamy and the pungence was fairly robust without being overpowering.
+The texture was creamy and the pungence was robust without being overpowering.
 What made this platter of grape and cheese different was that the grapes were oven roasted.
-Meaning that the fruit was hot and that heat accentuates flavour and sugars.
-Which leads things into a different flavour game versus the regular cool citrus of grapes with cheese.
+Meaning that the fruit was hot and that heat accentuated flavour and sugars.
+Which led into a different flavour game versus the regular cool citrus of grapes with cheese.
 We liked it.

 This was lemon semolina cake with rosemary ice cream.
-The cake, was soaked in come citrus, which didn't quite taste like just lemons.
+Cake was soaked in some citrus which didn't quite taste like just lemons.
 But the citrus was vibrant, not overly sour and very very good with the hot crumbly cake and rosemary ice cream.
 I hope this becomes a regular item.

 No comments: